HHildenbrandt/uwp_vscode_setup/README.md

 Replace `D:` with the drive-letter of your external drive.<br>
 Press `Enter` to start the (lengthy) installation process.<br>
-Once the install is done, File Explorer will open the install root folder.<br>
+Once the install is done, File Explorer will open our `cpp4bio` root folder.<br>
 To close the terminal, type:

 ```powershell